okeefem3/firebase-workshop-web/README.md

 * Go to your Firebase project console https://console.firebase.google.com/
     1. Select Authentication from the menu
     2. Select the SIGN-IN METHOD tab
-    3. Enable Email/Password (if needed) Google and Anonymous
+    3. Enable Email/Password, Google and Anonymous
+* In src/app/auth/auth.component.ts file
-* In the the auth.component.ts file implement sign up/in code for these three methods
+  * Implement sign up/in code for the three methods you enabled
-* Implement the code to convert an anonymous user to Email/Password and Google
+  * Implement code to convert an anonymous user to Email/Password and Google
   * Implement code to get the current user from Firebase auth, and to sign out
+* In src/app/app.component.ts
-* Implement code in the app.component.ts to set the auth language and listen to auth state changes
+  * Implement code to set the auth language and listen to auth state changes
+* In src/app/home/home.component.ts
-    * You will also want to implement code in home.component.ts to listen to auth state changes, and to sign out
+  * Implement code to listen to auth state changes and sign out
 * BONUS, if you have the time explore some of the bonus functionality we have drafted up in auth.component.ts, or check out the docs for something different

 Wasn't that a lot easier than implementing auth from scratch?